stephanlamoureux/twoge/README.md

 2. Region: eu-central-1
 3. Remaining settings are left at default

-Next upload the image files from the 'img' directory in the twoge app.
+Next, upload the image files from the 'img' directory in the twoge app.

 ### IAM Role